ossf/scorecard/README.md

 [Github issue tracking system.](https://github.com/ossf/scorecard/issues) Before you file an issue, please search existing issues to see if your issue is already covered.

-## Overview
-### What is Scorecards?

-We created Scorecards to give consumers of open-source projects an easy way to judge whether their dependencies are safe.

-Scorecards is an automated tool that assesses a number of important heuristics [("checks")](#scorecard-checks) associated with software security and assigns each check a score of 0-10.
-You can use these scores to understand specific areas to improve in order to strengthen the security posture of your project.
-You can also assess the risks that dependencies introduce, and make informed decisions about accepting these risks, evaluating alternative solutions, or working with the maintainers to make improvements.

-The inspiration for Scorecards’ logo: ["You passed!
-All D's ... and an A!"](https://youtu.be/rDMMYT3vkTk)

-#### Project Goals

-1. Automate analysis and trust decisions on the security posture of open source projects.

-1. Use this data to proactively improve the security posture of the critical projects the world depends on.

 ### Public Data